paddyohanlon/remote-manifesto/_posts/2013-08-24-good-design-is-more-than-technique-and-technology.markdown

 <h3>Correcting Course</h3>

-<p>I then gave myself the freedom to try some weird things—most of which were scrapped—and to create a visual style I feel at home with.</p>
+<p>To reset my creative compass and clear it of interference, I gave myself the freedom to try some weird things—most of which were binned—and to create a visual style I feel at home with.</p>

 <p>I like the new design, with a hint of healthy discontent—It’s very simple.
 As with many personal sites I will self-validate by saying it will be a constant work in progress.
 For now a version is complete which I’m looking forward to continuing to write on.</p>